PMCD(1) General Commands Manual PMCD(1)

 -s sockname, --socket=sockname

-Specify the path to a local unix domain socket (for
+Specify the path to a local unix domain socket (for platforms

-value is $PCP_RUN_DIR/pmcd.socket.
+$PCP_RUN_DIR/pmcd.socket.

 -S, --reqauth

-Require that all client connections provide user
+Require that all client connections provide user credentials.

-authenticated connections are permitted (requires secure
+connections are permitted (requires secure sockets support).

-requirements are specified in the pmcd configuration file,
+specified in the pmcd configuration file, then this mode of

-whether the -S flag is specified or not.
+operation is automatically entered, whether the -S flag is

 -t timeout